tayson/translatorai.app/_pages/terms.md

 * Harms the App’s operation or other users’ experience.

-## 3. Subscriptions and In-App Purchases
+## 3. In-App Purchases

 ### 3.1.
-In-App Purchases
+Availability of In-App Purchases

-TranslatorAI offers in-app purchases, including subscriptions, to unlock additional features and functionality.
-By making an in-app purchase, you agree to pay the specified price displayed at the time of purchase.
+The App may offer additional features, content, or services through in-app purchases.
+By making an in-app purchase, you agree to pay the price displayed at the time of purchase.

 ### 3.2.
-Subscription Plans

-We offer the following subscription plans:

-* **Weekly Subscription:** Renewed automatically every week unless canceled.

-* **Yearly Subscription:** Renewed automatically every year unless canceled.
+Payment

+All payments for in-app purchases are processed through your Apple ID account and are subject to Apple’s terms and conditions.
+TranslatorAI does not collect or store your payment information.

 ### 3.3.
-Automatic Renewal

-Subscriptions are set to renew automatically at the end of the subscription period.
-You will be charged through your Apple ID account unless you cancel the subscription at least 24 hours before the renewal date.
+Refund Policy

+Refunds for in-app purchases are governed by Apple’s policies.
+TranslatorAI cannot process refunds directly.
+If you believe you are eligible for a refund, please contact Apple Support.

 ### 3.4.
-Cancellation and Refunds

-You can manage or cancel your subscriptions through your device’s settings.
-Refunds for subscriptions and in-app purchases are governed by Apple’s policies.
-TranslatorAI cannot process refunds directly.
+Usage of Purchased Content

+In-app purchases grant you a limited license to use the purchased content or features within the App.
+These purchases are non-transferable and non-refundable except as required by applicable law.

 ## 4. Intellectual Property